-Mobile devices contribute to over 60% of online traffic.
-This fact shows the need to provide superior user experiences on mobile devices.
-Mobile UI (User Interface) is crucial to a website's success.
-It consists of visual elements that facilitate interaction with mobile apps and services.
-Learn how to delight users from the first tap in the IxDF Mobile UI Design Course.
-Discover the foundations of mobile user interface design to engage users instantly.
+Mobile devices contribute to over 60% of online traffic—and it’s a fact that shows the need to provide superior user experiences on mobile devices.
+A great mobile UI (User Interface) design is crucial to web design and a website's success.
+It takes a strong grasp of how to apply visual elements that facilitate interaction with mobile apps and services.
+So, learn how to delight users from the first tap in the IxDF Mobile UI Design Course, and discover the foundations of mobile user interface design to engage users instantly.

-People often delete three out of ten apps within a month of downloading them— this trend stems from poor user experiences or interfaces that fail to engage.
-A mobile UI design that's not intuitive or appealing often leads to app abandonment.
+People often delete three out of ten apps within a month of downloading them—and it’s a trend that stems from poor user experiences or interfaces that fail to engage.
+Whatever the target audience, users can ditch apps without a second thought, and mobile UI design that's not intuitive or appealing to them is what often leads to app abandonment.

-In mobile UI design, the goal is to create compelling interfaces.
-This approach increases the likelihood of long-term engagement and satisfaction.
-If you master mobile UI design, you can help turn creative ideas into interfaces that captivate your customers.
-These skills prove crucial for any UX or UI designer who wants to excel.
+In mobile UI design, the goal is to create compelling interfaces with high user centricity.
+When designers keep this goal in sight as they strive to apply design principles effectively in their design process, they’ll increase the likelihood of long-term engagement and satisfaction.
+If you master mobile UI design, you can help turn creative ideas into interfaces that captivate your users—and customers—and these skills prove crucial for any UX or UI designer who wants to excel.

 Mobile UI design stands out due to its focus on small screens and the dynamic nature of its users.
-You must account for the limited space and the fact that people often use these devices on the move.
-This requires you to understand user needs and behavior patterns.
+You’ve got to account for the limited space and the fact that people often use these devices on the move, often in busy environments.
+This calls for you to understand user needs and behavior patterns.

-If you want to understand more about mobile UI design, learn these five things.
+If you want to understand more about mobile UI design, read on—and learn these five things.

 The Basics of Mobile UI Design

 You must understand key concepts that form a strong mobile UI design foundation.
-Understand these to create mobile interfaces that cater effectively to user needs.
+Understand these and you can create mobile interfaces that cater effectively to user needs time and time again.

 Affordances